how-many-meeple/bgg-game-selector-api/README.md

 ### Search BGG games list
 `/search/<string>`

+### Check the last cache
+`/last_cache_refresh`

+Utility endpoint to check the scheduler is operating.

 ## Cache

 ### Request Cache

 Requests are cached on the Board Game Geek library.
 Each API request is cached for a duration of 24 hours.
+This will later be changed to update the collection/geeklist without a user request so that the API consumer sees rapid and fresh cached content.

 ### Game Cache

 Each game is cached individually.
-When a collection or geeklist is loaded we first check the sqlite db for cached entries, those not found are retrieved and stored in the cache for the next request.
-By default we cache games for a week.
+When a collection or geeklist is loaded we first check the mysql db for cached entries, those not found are retrieved and stored in the cache for the next request.
+We cache games forever with a later periodic update.

 ## Filter and field Headers